 Visit Livraria Lello

 Livraria Lello is a library, bookstore, and cultural center founded by two Portuguese brothers (José Lello and Antonio) back in 1881.
 Lonely Planet awarded it 3rd place in the world’s most beautiful book store.
 It is also known for inspiring the one and only JK Rowling.
-Fans of the Harry Potter saga believe that the design of the Porto bookstore had influenced the wooden stairs of the Hogwarts school.
+Fans of the Harry Potter saga believe that the Porto bookstore’s design influenced the Hogwarts school’s wooden stairs.
 However, it turns out that this is FALSE.
 JK Rowling herself tweeted that she had never stepped foot in the bookstore, and it never inspired any aspects of her book.
 Regardless, the staircase is still pretty beautiful.

 If you still want to visit the library, then be prepared to wait in a long line.
 So when is the best time to visit?
 Truth be told, we don’t know.
 Some people say at lunch (13h) or dinner (20h), but it also depends on the season.
 Nevertheless, it’s wise to purchase a ticket before using it as a book voucher.
 If you want to skip the line, purchase the ticket for €15 instead of €5.